MicrochipTech/tf2mplabh3/README.md

 - **Clock Frequency:** 498 MHz
 - **Compiler:** XC32 v4.30

+**The model used for the benchmarking operations is a [`mobilenet-v2-tensorflow2-035-128-classification-v2`](https://www.kaggle.com/models/google/mobilenet-v2) model.**

 ### Inference time
-The following table shows the inference time for the example model (`mobilenet-v2-tensorflow2-035-128-classification-v2`) converted and run with different optimization levels.
+The following table shows the inference time for the example model converted and run with different optimization levels.

 | Optimization Level | Inference Time (ms) | Notes/Flags Used   |
 |--------------------|---------------------|--------------------|